You are a living magnet. What you attract into your life is in harmony with your dominant thoughts.

 When we surround ourselves with positive experiences, positive people and positive influences then we can be sure to have a more positive mindset.

-Here are some sample discussion questions that can be used along with this activity to talk further about having a positive attitude:
+Here are some sample discussion questions that can be used along with magnet activities to inspire positive thinking for kids:

 - What makes you happy?
 Why?